Updated August 3, 2020

 Ambassador Club Events:

-- The Charleston, Savannah & Jeckyll Island Trip, scheduled for March 20-26, has been tentatively rescheduled for later in the year.
-Our Ambassador Club Director is reaching out to participants with further information on refunds and the option to participate in the rescheduled trip.
+- The Charleson, Savannah & Jeckyll Island Trip, originally set for March 20-26, was tentatively rescheduled for September 25-October 1, and was subsequently canceled.
+Our Ambassador Club Director has reached out to participants with details on a full refund.

 COVID-19 Scam Alerts